ray-project/ray/doc/source/inspect.rst

   that it can submit tasks to its raylet and get objects from the object store, but it is different in that the raylet will not assign tasks to the driver to be executed.
-- A **Redis server** maintains much of the system's state.
+- Multiple **Redis servers** maintain much of the system's state.
 For example, it keeps track of which objects live on which machines and of the task specifications (but not data).
 It can also be queried directly for debugging purposes.